anastasiaclark/git-intro-workshop/git_0_intro.md

 * **Collaborate** — programming is a team sport
 	* *Track steps* — What happened while you were sleeping
 	* *Branching and merging* — Work in parallel and bring it back together
+* **Reproduce**
+	* *Reproducibility* - For scientists, it is important that others can reproduce each step in their project and obtain the identical results.
+It gives their projects credibility.

 ## Remotes